null

 Red wines

-Domaine de l'Amandine "Seguret" is a multi-award winning Côtes du Rhône Villages from one of the most beatiful villages in France (literally classified as "les plus beaux villages de France").
+Domaine de l'Amandine "Seguret" is a Côtes du Rhône Villages from one of the most recognised villages in the region.
+Seguret itself is officially listed among the most beautiful villages in France, and the wines tend to reflect that sense of place.

 Domaine de l'Amandine "Seguret" 2020, Côtes du Rhône Villages